 Many companies continue to manage their systems, including the supplier qualification processes, manually.
 But, if you implement QMS software you will be able to efficiently streamline the entire supplier management activities of your company.

-Supplier Management module by SimplerQMS provides the tools you need to digitize and automate your supplier-related tasks such as supplier selection, evaluation, qualification, and monitoring.
+The Supplier Quality Management module by SimplerQMS provides the tools you need to digitize and automate your supplier-related tasks such as supplier selection, evaluation, qualification, and monitoring.

 You may continue using a manual approach or you may have incorporated QMS software.

 Either way, the same supplier qualification life cycle approach typically applies.